everythingpossible - Fotolia

 Configure Elastic Load Balancing and security groups

-If you're automatically redirecting HTTP traffic to HTTPs, enable HTTPS proxying on Elastic load balancing (ELB) and upload an SSL certificate.
+If you're automatically redirecting HTTP traffic to HTTPs, enable HTTPS proxying on Elastic Load Balancing (ELB) and upload an SSL certificate.
 In addition, open up HTTPS on the security group for the outside world and ensure HTTP is also open to the outside world.

 If your load balancer can't connect to the AWS instance, make sure the security group that hosts the load balancer can access the port in which your service is running on application servers.
 Application servers run in a different security group than the ELB, and the load balancer must have access to them.